 HOW OFTEN SHOULD I TRAIN?

 Becoming fluent in a language is building the language into your muscles and out of your mind.
 That’s when you can be creative and relish the moment.
 Muscle memory is developed through consistency and experience.
-We recommend at least one private session and one group class a week.
+We recommend at least one private lesson and one open class a week.
 If so, your progress will fly.

 DO PRICES COMPARE?

-The lesson cost is equal or cheaper than the competition, however the quality is unmatched with a private studio and an evolutionary training method.
+The lesson cost is equal or cheaper than the competition, however, the quality is unmatched with Flow’s evolutionary training method.

 SHOULD I LEARN WITH OR WITHOUT A PARTNER?

 Ideally, you train both independently and in partnership.
 Independently, you learn to articulate your movement and personally flow.
 In partnership, you learn to communicate your movement and flow together.